Lego Castle: Crusaders / Lion Knights (1984–1992)

-The second and last Crusaders castle released was 6081 King's Mountain Fortress in 1990.
-This was one of the first sets to feature the newly invented knight helmet visor and armor pieces.
-Crossbows and glow in the dark ghost were also new pieces introduced.
+The 1990 Crusaders set King's Mountain Fortress (set 6081) was one of the first sets to feature the newly-invented knight helmet visor and armor pieces.
+Crossbows and glow-in-the-dark ghost were also new pieces introduced.
 The King's Mountain Fortress was also the first Lego castle to be mounted on a raised "ramp and pit", baseplate which had debuted the previous year in the pirates set Eldorado fortress and would feature in many subsequent Lego Castle, Pirates, and even Space sets.
-Two exclusive elements the set included a princess and a black-colored bird.
-A small Crusader-style set, King's Catapult appears to be the only Lego castle set to be released in 1991.
-Finally, the last Crusaders-style set produced was 1463 Treasure Cart released in 1992, another small set that included a soldier pulling a treasure chest on a cart.
+In 2001, Lego re-released the well-known Guarded Inn, re-numbered as a Lego Legend.